 - He invented something he calls "the temple model" and claims that all false religions (including the Old Testament Jewish religion established by God) had a "sacred text," a "sacred space" and a "sacred man."
 He claims that these three things need to be eliminated, because he thinks that Jesus taught this (even though Jesus never actually taught this).
 Incidentally, he is still the senior pastor (sacred man) of North Point Church (sacred space) who makes frequent reference to the Bible (sacred text).
-He has come pretty close to eliminating the Bible, though...
+He has veered towards eliminating the Bible, though...

 What is Andy Stanley very clear about?
 He seems to have tremendous confidence in his own ability to convince everyone of whatever he currently believes is important.
 He appears to have much more confidence in himself than the Word of God.
 Judging by the infrequent use of Scripture in his sermons and his willingness to erode confidence in the Bible, it really seems like Andy Stanley is happy to be the focal point of his church.
 Although he claims to be directing attention to Jesus, it's impossible to know which Jesus he's talking about, because without the objective Word of God as the reference, he ends up making himself the authority over who Jesus really is and what Jesus really taught.

 If the following articles, podcasts and videos are any indication, a substantial case can be made that Andy Stanley is doing more than just explaining the "faith once handing down to the saints" to a new generation.
 There is troubling evidence that Stanley is trying to change the meaning, definition and purpose of the Church itself.